 LED COLOR STATUS DESCRIPTION POWER Green On The ZyXEL Device is receiving power and functioning properly.
-Blinking The ZyXEL Device is rebooting or performing diagnostics.
+Blinking The ZyXEL Device is booting or performing diagnostics.
 Red On Power to the ZyXEL Device is too low.
 Off The system is not ready or has malfunctioned.
-ETHERNET Green On The ZyXEL Device has a successful 10Mb Ethernet connection.
-Blinking The ZyXEL Device is sending/receiving data.
-Amber On The ZyXEL Device has a successful 100Mb Ethernet connection.
-Blinking The ZyXEL Device is sending/receiving data.
-Off The LAN is not connected.
-WLAN (P-660HW-D Green On The ZyXEL Device is ready, but is not sending/receiving data through the wireless LAN. only) Blinking The ZyXEL Device is sending/receiving data through the wireless LAN.
+ETHERNET Green On The ZyXEL Device has a successful Ethernet connection.
+1,2,3,4 Blinking The ZyXEL Device is sending/receiving data.
+Off The ZyXEL Device is not connected to the LAN.
+WLAN Green On The ZyXEL Device is ready, but is not sending/receiving data through the wireless LAN.
+Blinking The ZyXEL Device is sending/receiving data through the wireless LAN.
 Off The wireless LAN is not ready or has failed.
 DSL Green On The DSL line is up.
 Blinking The ZyXEL Device is initializing the DSL line.
 Off The DSL line is down.
+INTERNET Green On The Internet connection is up.
+Blinking The ZyXEL Device is sending/receiving data.
+Off The Internet connection is down.